ethmarks/ethmarks.github.io/content/posts/partialtocomponent.md

 Now for the tricky part, the HTML layout.

 Here's what the HTML for my footer looks like as of the time of writing.
-The header is a little bit more complicated, but not by much.
+The header's HTML is a little bit more complicated, but not by much.

 ```html
 <!-- footer.html -->